isomerpages/cris-nhic/_programmes/Funding/Innovation to Startup (I2Start).md

 <p>All I2Start grant applications will be jointly evaluated by the 3 funding
 agencies.</p>
 <p>Successful applicants will be awarded SMART Innovation Grant^ under Phase
-1, alongside a Letter of Intent from NHIC.</p>
+1.</p>
-<p>Upon meeting the approved Phase 1 milestones, the project will transit
+<p>&nbsp;Upon meeting the approved Phase 1 milestones, the project will transit
-into Phase 2, where it will be funded under NHIC I2D grant^.
-In parallel, ENTERPRISE SINGAPORE will provide a Letter of Intent to support the continuation of the project through the formation of a startup company.</p>
+into Phase 2, where it will be funded under NHIC I2D grant.</p>
 <p>Upon meeting the approved Phase 2 milestones and the required requisites*,
 the project will transit into Phase 3, whereby the startup company will be supported under Startup SG Tech POC/POV grant^.
 (To find out more general